ministryofjustice/modernisation-platform-terraform-s3-bucket/README.md

   # Refer to the below section "Replication" before enabling replication
   replication_enabled                      = false
-  # Below two variables and providers configuration are only relevant if 'replication_enabled' is set to true
+  # Below variable and providers configuration is only relevant if 'replication_enabled' is set to true
   # replication_region                       = "eu-west-2"
-  # replication_role_arn                     = module.s3-bucket.role.arn
   providers = {
     # Here we use the default provider Region for replication.
 Destination buckets can be within the same Region as the
     # source bucket.
 On the other hand, if you need to enable cross-region replication, please contact the Modernisation